 Our Favorite Dishes: House Beef Noodles, Zhiang Jian Noodles

-Mian is a modern noodle place from the chef behind Chengdu Taste, which alone gets our attention.
+Mian is a modern noodle place from the chef behind Chengdu Taste, and that fact alone gets our attention.
 But more importantly: Mian lives up to expectations.
 The Chongqing-style noodles they serve are fantastic and chewy, with a spiciness that creeps up on you.
-And we love the mung bean drink they pour for you when you arrive - the sweetness helps to cool the spice down when you need it.
+And we love the mung bean drink they pour for you when you arrive, because the sweetness helps to cool the spice down when you need it.
 Get a plate of dumplings to start - the pork ones are juicy and peppery - and the zhiang jian noodles with a crispy egg, minced pork, and chickpea-like Chongqing peas are a must-order.

 Our Favorite Dishes: Million Layer Pancake, Shanghai Style Noodles, Crab “Pao”